daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-23-Using-NumPy-to-Compute-Large-Scale-Planetary-Volumes.md

 ---
 layout: post
-title: Using NumPy to Calculate Large-Scale Planetary Mass
+title: Using NumPy to Calculate Large-Scale Planetary Volumes
 image: "/posts/planets.jpg"
 tags: [Python,NumPy]
 ---

 NumPy is a powerful linear algebra library in Python.
 Because it is used in a number of Python packages commonly used in data science and machine learning (such as Pandas, SciPy, Matplotlib, and Scikit-learn), NumPy is such a valuable tool to familiarize ourselves with!
 In this post, we will leverage NumPy's incredible efficiency performing operations on arrays to calculate the masses of *ONE MILLION* theoretical planets!
-That's a **MASS**ive amount!
-(I'll show myself out...)

 ---